chelseahenderson/chelseahenderson.github.io/_posts/2015-07-02-confederate-legacy-at-issue.md

 subhead: Letters prompt discussion about PAISD school names
 teaser: >

-publisher: University Press
+publisher: The Port Arthur News
 ---

-Published on July 2, 2015 in The Port Arthur News

 Activist Brittany "Bree" Newsome made headlines Saturday for scaling a 30-foot flagpole and removing the Confederate battle flag that waved over the South Carolina state Capitol.